e7liu/cryptocurrency_sec/_posts/2020-01-01-AnewwolfintownPumpanddumpmanipulationincryptocurrencymarkets.md

 ---
 layout: post
 title: "A new wolf in town?
 Pump-and-dump manipulation in cryptocurrency markets"
-categories: ['Topic: Security and Measurement', 'Topic: Decentralized Systems', '2020', 'Venue: ']
+categories: ['Topic: Security and Measurement', 'Topic: Decentralized Systems', '2020', 'Venue: Economics']
 year: 2020
 venue:
 ---